manuelp/oop/oop.md

 > OOP is about modeling the problem with a community of autonomous agents.
 The way to make OOP shine is to build a simulation of the problem.
 And I remembered the thrill I once had when I first read about OOP.
 About imagining these little software robots going about their business inside my programs.
 An object that can “think” for itself and has a behaviour.
 Now *that* is what OOP is about!

+## kayConversation ##
+Sul late-binding:

+> It’s not that people are completely stupid, but if there’s a big idea and you have deadlines and you have expedience and you have competitors, very likely what you’ll do is take a low-pass filter on that idea and implement one part of it and miss what has to be done next.
+This happens over and over again.
+If you’re using early-binding languages as most people do, rather than late-binding languages, then you really start getting locked in to stuff that you’ve already done.
+You can’t reformulate things that easily.

 ## Storia ##
 Perchè allora è diventata mainstream un'idea "corrotta" della programmazione orientata ad oggetti?
 Una possibile spiegazione la dà [Ralph Johnson][oopWrongPath]: